CeeJayv6/CeeJayv6.github.io/HomeLabProjects/WebgoatLabs.md

 ---

-## 🧠 Bonus: What This Taught Me About Security
+## What This Taught Me About Security

 Through WebGoat, I didn’t just learn how to break things — I learned **why things break**, and how to prevent it.